jon-jacky/home/commonplace.md

   mathematical ideas."

 - <https://www.ams.org/journals/notices/202011/rnoti-p1791.pdf> -
-  Proving Theorems with Computers
+  Proving Theorems with Computers by Kevin Buzzard

   About a project to formalize large parts of mathematics, confronting the difficulties Thurston described above.

-  "...
+  "(In) a course introducing the formal notion of proof ... there   might be a proof that distinct equivalence classes for an equivalence relation are disjoint.
+There are many ways that one can attempt to teach this to undergraduates.
+Recently I have become fond of  a method where I bring a set of around 100 plastic shapes coloured red, yellow, green, and blue into class. ...  the red shapes form an equivalence class, the blue shapes form another, and so on.
 The fact that distinct equivalence classes are disjoint is now obvious.
 However this is an example, not a proof.
 The formal proof, which I then  go on to show the students, is a series of elementary steps, each of which follows from the rules of logic or the axioms of an equivalence relation.

   In proofs such as these, we are operating very close to the "machine" which drives formal mathematics -- the machine which tells us that if